sbramley/prologis-cxt-interviews/BA-Process.md

 ## Onsite Interviews
 #### Whiteboard Feature Requirements
-You’ll be solving one or more different business problems by architecting solutions on a whiteboard.
+You’ll be solving one or more disfferent business problems by architecting solutions on a whiteboard.

 #### Process Review
 Our goal is to understand the depth and breadth of experiences you’ve had as an BA.
 We’ll look to understand the types of roles you’ve led, the teams you've worked with and your experience with stake holders and fellow BA's.